jnoelOC/PayMyBuddy/README.md

 spring.jpa.defer-datasource-initialization=false

-It will create a database with tables and populate it with data.
+It will create a database with tables and populate it with data, from schema.sql and data.sql in resources folder.